- Bio (Plus...)

-There's a game on social media now about posting ten of your favorite albums without any explanation—just the album.
+There was game trending on social media a while back about posting ten of your favorite albums without any explanation—just the album.
 Well that's seemed like a pointless exercise to me.
 In addition, sometimes influential bands' albums can be grouped together when their impact was "personally profound."
 So the curmudgeon in me said "bah humbug" and compiled an in-depth version instead.
 Here it is in somewhat chronological order...

 Simon and Garfunkel

 I was a bit of a folkie in high school and lyrics were an integral part of my listening criteria.
 The Sound of Silence, I Am a Rock, Homeward Bound, America, Old Friends, The Dangling Conversation, Patterns—these songs were so riveting to me.
 The lyrics stood on their own as amazing poetry and to this day still resonant with poignant clarity.